 cbar.update_ticks()

-We use the same main function with a few changes to do a zonal cross-section.
+We use the same main function with a few changes to produce a zonal cross-section:

-Now we hold the latitude consitant which is the first index of X and Z. All values are the same throughout the first index similar to the previous section.
-For consistency we wanted to plot the first cut value so we use the index 0.
+Now we hold latitude constant, which corresponds to the first index of X and Z. All values are the same throughout the first index, just as in the previous section.
+For consistency we plot at the first cut value using index 0.

-zdir and offset are also changed to reflect the positioning of the cross-section at the first latitude value for the North Pacific, lat[lat_cut_start], in the y-axis.
+zdir and offset are also updated to position the cross-section at the first latitude value for the North Pacific, lat[lat_cut_start], along the y-axis.

 # Set up cube for the North Pacific